Do I Have to Give My Name or Say Why I Want Florida Public Records?

 Use a generic email address.
 State the records you want, the format you want, and a delivery address.
 Do not volunteer personal information the statute does not require.

 One real-world caveat.
-Anonymity at the statutory level is not the same as operational anonymity.
-Email headers, IP addresses, and metadata leave a trail.
-Chapter 119 says the agency cannot demand your identity.
-It does not promise that nothing about the channel you used will reveal it.
+Statutory anonymity is not the same as operational anonymity.
+Email headers, IP addresses, and metadata all leave a trail.
+Chapter 119 says the agency cannot demand your ID.
+It does not promise that nothing about your channel will give you away.

 If the agency refuses without your name

-Ask for the refusal in writing with the statutory citation.
-Section 119.07(1)(f) requires the custodian to state, in writing and with particularity, the reason for the conclusion that the record is exempt or confidential.
+Ask for the refusal in writing with the statute cite.
+Section 119.07(1)(f) makes the custodian state, in writing and with detail, why the record is exempt or confidential.
 A refusal based on "we need to know who you are" is not a statutory exemption.
-Putting the agency to the writing requirement often resolves the standoff without a lawsuit.
+Making the agency put it in writing often ends the standoff without a lawsuit.

 If the standoff continues, the next step is what to do when an agency stalls.